GROWING A DEVELOPED WORKFORCE

 A: More network collaboration, less redundancy.
 We have refined our strategy to be more of a booster and communication channel that works to connect our residents with hiring fairs throughout the year, especially those that target special populations, i.e youth, people over age 55, those seeking re-entry, and so on.
 Partnering with these professionals already engaged in workforce development produces more employers and allows for a greater reach, so that is what we are going to continue to do.

-Learn more about the West Pullman Community Action Group and how you can get involved.
+Learn more about the West Pullman neighborhood and how you can get involved to make it stronger.